 Permanently and totally disabled.
 You are permanently and totally disabled if you cannot engage in any substantial gainful activity because of your physical or mental condition.
-A physician must certify that your condition is expected to result in death or has lasted, or can be expected to last, continuously for 12 months or more.
+A physician must certify that the condition has lasted or can be expected to last continuously for 12 months or more, or that the condition can be expected to result in death.
 Substantial gainful activity is the performance of significant duties over a reasonable period of time while working for pay or profit, or in work generally done for pay or profit.